Tanja Mihhailova-Saar

 Tatjana Mihhailova-Saar (Татьяна Михайлова, born 19 June 1983), better known as Tanja or Tanja Mihhailova is a Russian-Estonian pop singer and actress.
 She was born in Kaliningrad, Russia, and has lived in Estonia from a very young age.
 Tanja has been a member of several bands in her professional career and has performed in several stage musicals.
 She represented Estonia in the Eurovision Song Contest 2014 with the song "Amazing" and finished in 12th place in the semi-final, failing to qualify.

+Early life

+Mihhailova-Saar was born in Kaliningrad in Russia, but relocated with her family to Estonia when she was two months old.
+She was raised in the Estonian city of Kohtla-Järve in the Russian-Estonian community.

 Musical career

 Tanja started singing at a very young age, participating in numerous contests and song festivals in Estonia, Russia and Ukraine.
 In 1998 she won the contest "Utrennaja zvezda" in Jurmala, Latvia and in 2002 she took part of "Fizz superstar 2002" Baltic singing competition.

 Nightlight Duo

 With the Estonian producer Sven Lõhmus and together with Estonian singer Ly Lumiste, Tanja formed the techno duo band Nightlight Duo in 2001.
 The band released two albums, Jäljed liival ("Traces in the sand"), and Miks ma ei suuda su maailma muuta ("Why can't I change your world").
 The latter album won the award for the best album of the year, "Aasta uustulnuk 2002".

 Nightlight Duo competed twice in Eurolaul, Estonia's selection for the Eurovision Song Contest.
 In 2002, their song Another Country Song got second place in Eurolaul and a year later their song I can b the 1 came fourth.
 Both songs were produced and written by Sven Lõhmus.

 The band disbanded in 2004 due Lumiste's pregnancy and Tanja continued with her musical career.